Milestones in the development of human society

 The reflecting telescope became the main type used in astronomy, while the refracting telescope was dominant in terrestrial uses.
 Until the development of compound 'achromatic' lenses, refracting telescopes suffered from the serious flaw of chromatic aberration, a problem that reflecting telescopes did not have.
 (Spherical aberration was an early problem in both telescope types.)

-22. The Age of Enlightenment in the 17th and 18th centuries, when the realisation that the Universe was amenable to reason went further than the steps taken in Ancient Greece.
+22. The Age of Enlightenment, also called the age of reason, in the 17th and 18th centuries, when the realisation that the Universe was amenable to reason went further than the steps taken in Ancient Greece.
 This was another step in the displacement of religion by rational thought.
 Isaac Newton (born in the year of Galileo's death, 1642) was a hugely important figure in the Age of Enlightenment especially with his laws of motion, law of gravitation and studies on the nature of light.
 Newton's most famous book, Philosophiæ Naturalis Principia Mathematica, often abbreviated to Principia, was published in 1687;

 23. Vaccination; While some form of inoculation seems to have been practiced in China much earlier, vaccination was used against smallpox in China in the 16th century.
 It was much later, 1796, when Edward Jenner developed a safe vaccine for smallpox based on a related disease, cowpox.
 Vaccination led to the eradication of smallpox, a disease that had killed some 300-500 million people in the twentieth century alone;